 \subsection{Correlation Analysis}

-In correlation analysis, we calculate and analyze the correlations between different annotated labels.
+In correlation analysis, we calculate and analyze the correlations across different annotation dimensions.
 In particular, we focus on understanding the connections between annotated labels in different dimensions to uncover potential patterns and interactions within the dataset.
 We utilize Cramer’s $V$ to measure the correlations between the various annotated labels, where higher values indicate stronger correlations.
 Specifically, we calculate the correlation based on the co-occurrence of multiple labels in the same post, rather than relying on the overall distribution of posts.
-This approach ensures that correlation reflects the actual relationship between labels and avoids the bias caused by comparing a large number of posts in different categories.

-Figure~\ref{fig:corr_human_bias} indicates the correlation relationship between humanitarian classes and bias classes.
+This approach ensures that correlation reflects the actual relationship between labels and avoids the bias caused by comparing a large number of posts in different categories~\cite{YifanBiases}.
+Figure~\ref{fig:corr_human_bias} indicates the correlation relationship between Humanitarian Classes and Bias Classes.
 We observe that the Request category is strongly associated with Political Bias across all platforms.
 One possible reason is that users may criticize government responses or call for policy-level actions to support victims.
-Similarly, the Casualty class tends to correlate with both Political and Linguistic Bias, implying that posts discussing human loss often incorporate emotional and polarized expression.
-In contrast, bias categories such as Gender Bias, Hate Speech, and Racial Bias demonstrate little correlation with humanitarian content, likely due to their relatively low prevalence in the dataset.
+Similarly, the Casualty tends to correlate with both Political and Linguistic Bias, implying that posts discussing human loss often incorporate emotional and polarized expression.
+In contrast, bias categories such as Gender Bias, Hate Speech, and Racial Bias demonstrate little correlation with humanitarian classes, likely due to their relatively low prevalence in the dataset.